AntaresSimulatorTeam/antares-xpansion/docs/user-guide/get-started/1-prepare-a-simulation.md

 or in other words, the candidate's already installed capacity that could be shut down if it is no longer profitable for the power system.

-The modelling of _decommissioning_candidates_ follows the same virtual node logic as the [investment in thermal generation capacity](#thermal).
-The difference in this case is that there are already existing physical facilities.
-For example, suppose that some
+Antares-Xpansion is not able to decommission generation units that are installed in the Antares study (i.e. located in "physical nodes").
+However, we can use a modelling of _decommissioning candidates_ with the same virtual node logic as the [investment in thermal generation capacity](#thermal).
+Decommissioning candidates are existing physical facilities that should be moved to a virtual node.

-Candidates for decommissioning should be explicitly specified in Antares-Xpansion in the `name` (although this is not required by the tool).
-Antares-Xpansion is neither able to decommission the already installed generation units in the Antares study, nor the capacities covered by the `already-installed-capacity` parameter of the investment candidates.
+For example, suppose that we aim at taking a decommissioning decision for thermal generation capacities that are physically located in `area1` of **Figure 3 (b)**.
+To be considered _decommissioning candidates_, these generation units must be moved to a virtual node (`invest_semibase` in **Figure 3 (b)**) with an hourly availability time series higher than their potential.

+The decommissioning decision is made in Antares-Xpansion through the capacity of the link between `area1` and `invest_semibase`.
+Thus, the capacity invested by Antares-Xpansion on the link corresponds to the capacity that is **not** decommissioned.

+Details on how to fill in the file `candidates.ini` for _decommissioning candidates_ are given in the [next part](2-candidate-definition.md#decommissioning).

 ### Additional characteristics for links of investment candidates